PierreZ/pierrezemb.fr/content/about.md

 * Various Apache technologies, such as Kafka, Zookeeper and Flink

 I gave training and support for both external and internal client of Metrics, including WarpScript.

+During that time, I contributed to Apache Flink and HBase.